ArasLabs/generic-action-item/README.md

 ###Example Usage:
 1. (Optional) Create Template(s) for action items
-2. Create New or Open Existing Express DCO
+2. Create or open an Express DCO.
   * If the item is new, save item before using template action.
 3. Use Action to add from template or add ad hoc using tab
 4. Fire workflow for action using RMB action in search grid/tab